arc-eng/cli-demo/generate-rank-select/analysis/screenshot-to-code.md

    ```

 ### Conclusion
-The `screenshot-to-code` demo showcases how PR Pilot can streamline the process of converting design mockups into code, providing significant benefits in terms of time savings, accuracy, and customization.
+The `screenshot-to-code` demo showcases how Arcane Engine can streamline the process of converting design mockups into code, providing significant benefits in terms of time savings, accuracy, and customization.
 By leveraging the CLI and Jinja2 templates, developers can quickly generate code that closely matches their design requirements.